Raed-Alshehri/ProjectsPortfolio/Bookstore Management System/README.md

-Raed Alshehri: Bookstore Management System
+# Bookstore Management System

-Project description:
-This project is a bookstore management system, which allows the bookstore to keep track of the inventory, sell books, add/remove/modify books, and search for books.
+ The bookstore management system allows the bookstore to keep track of the inventory, sell books, add/remove/modify books, and search for books.
 The main idea of the projects is to convert the given text file into a list, then execute the orders on the list, and finally overwrite the same file with the ending list.
-Also, each book will be given a number that is not recorded in the text file to make operating on the books easier.
+Also, each book will be given a number that is not recorded in the text file for easier operation on the books.

-The functions and their description:
+ ## The Functions and Description:

 ```
  readFile(inFile): this function takes the name of the text file and open it, then convert it